Jake Paul Does the Bird Box Challenge—in Traffic

 Just days after Netflix sent out a safety warning, YouTube star Jake Paul has taken the Bird Box challenge, during which he walked blindfolded into traffic.
 Inspired by the Sandra Bullock film, the challenge involves blindfolding yourself while trying to do activities.
 To add a twist, the 21-year-old and pal George Janko attempted to do the challenge for 24 hours.

-Paul's 11-minute video, posted to YouTube on Monday, started off with him trying to drive a car out of a driveway, but he ended up hitting a row of trashcans along the way.
+Paul's 11-minute video, posted to YouTube on Monday, shows him trying to drive a car out of a driveway, but he ends up hitting a row of trashcans along the way.

-Since driving didn't work for them, the friends then decided to call an Uber.
+Since driving doesn't work for them, the friends decide to call an Uber.

-The video went on to show that, in addition to getting kicked out of a library, Paul and Janko also walked blindfolded into oncoming traffic during the challenge.
+In addition to getting kicked out of a library, Paul and Janko also walk blindfolded into oncoming traffic during the challenge.
 Luckily, they were not harmed, but it's extremely dangerous.

-Paul later declared that he's "done" with the challenge after he ended up falling in water.
+Paul later declares he's "done" with the challenge after he ends up falling in water.

 "Can't believe I have to say this, but: PLEASE DO NOT HURT YOURSELVES WITH THIS BIRD BOX CHALLENGE," Netflix tweeted on Jan.
 2. "We don't know how this started, and we appreciate the love, but Boy and Girl have just one wish for 2019 and it is that you not end up in the hospital due to memes."